MyraReeves/Quest/README.md

     * As is visible in the AP-list.js file, in the future I would like to also use [OpenWeatherMap API](https://openweathermap.org/api) and [Zen Quotes API](https://zenquotes.io/), but I ran into complications that couldn't be overcome before the project deadline.
 So they were left out for now.

+    * With regards to the shell game using the "No Content"/"Found" API images, each time the "Replay" button is clicked by the user the browser chooses a brand new winning random number ("cup") needing to be guessed by the user.
+Guessing correctly is due to random luck.

 5. **Testable code**

 6. **Sound effects**